Programmatic Imitation Learning from Unlabeled and Noisy Demonstrations: Experimental Evaluations

 \subsection{Analysis}

 \old{We found that in all tasks, the synthesized programs contain non-trivial conditions that require multiple incremental synthesis steps to be discovered.}

-\new{\autoref{tab:ast} shows the number of nodes in the AST of the synthesized policies for each task.
+\new{\autoref{tab:ast} shows the number of nodes in the AST (Abstract Syntax Tree) of the synthesized policies for each task.
 We found that in all tasks, the synthesized policies contain non-trivial conditions that require multiple incremental synthesis steps to be discovered. } For instance, the following transition condition was synthesized in the {PT} task:

 The expression above accurately reflects the behaviors observed in the demonstrations.
 It states: ``If the vehicle's position \((x)\) is approaching the position of the vehicle in front \((f_x)\), and the position of the vehicle to the left \((l_x)\) is farther away than both the vehicle in front and the position of the vehicle to the right \((r_x)\), then switch to the left lane''.
-Such expressions are amenable to repair and formal verification, which is a significant advantage of \algname{} over methods such as BC, BC+, GAIfO, and BeT.
+Such expressions are amenable to \newfinal{refinement }and formal verification, which is a significant advantage of \algname{} over methods such as BC, BC+, GAIfO, and BeT.
 Note that expressions of this complexity exceed the capabilities of na\"ive enumeration techniques, which would need to optimize real-valued parameters across more than a billion sketches to identify such a policy.
 Such enumeration would not be feasible within an EM loop.